MobilePayDev/MobilePay-Subscriptions/docs/payments.md

 - **External Id** Payments cannot be created with the same external_id on same due_date.
 - **Multiple Recurring payments**  Multiple recurring payment requests can be created within period [126 before Due Date >= Payment Request Date >= 1 before Due Date].
-- **Next Payment Date** If there are multiple pending payments, Next Payment Date is the one closest to Today().

 ##### <a name="subscription-payments_grace-example"></a>Example of Frequency